craigprotzel/Mashups/Heroku_Node_Deploy/README.md

 	git add .
 	git commit -m "First commit"
 	```
-* At anytime it is helpful to execute `git status` or `git status -s` for a "short" version
+* At anytime it is helpful to execute `git status` or `git status -s` for a "short" version of what the state of the git repository is.
+* If you are unsure of what is going to be added to the git repository when you run `git add .`, you can always type `git add -n .` to do a test run of what will occur.
+* If you are only interested in adding a specific file to the repository you can type `git add file-name` to add only a specific file

 #### Step 3 - The Heroku Site
 * Create an account on [Heroku](https://heroku.com)